How Long Does Stomach Flu Last? An Expert Weighs In

 Ugh, what could be worse than a stomach bug?
-The vomiting, diarrhea, stomach cramps, and more.
+There's the vomiting and diarrhea, and don't even get us started on the cramps.
+We've all been there.

-Despite the fact that it's so common—there are at least 20 million stomach-flu cases in the U.S each year—many people don't know much about it.
-For one, it's not really the flu!
+Despite the fact that it's so common—there are at least 20 million stomach flu cases in the US each year—many people don't know very much about it.
+For starters, it's not really the flu.

-Here are 13 things you need to know about viral gastroenteritis (its true medical name), starting with the fact that it's caused by viruses that attack the stomach and intestines.
+Here are 13 things you need to know about viral gastroenteritis (its true medical name), including how long the stomach "flu" lasts in adults.

 A flu shot won't help